 - Combine all items below into one PDF document, and upload it under the resume option:

 - Cover page (include name, title of proposal, and NREL mentor)

 - Curriculum Vitae

-- A letter of recommendation from your current supervisor or academic advisor
+- A letter of recommendation from your current supervisor or academic adviser

-- Names and contact information of two additional individuals from nationally known faculty or scientists in relevant disciplines, who are knowledgeable about the candidate's capabilities and research
+- Names and contact information of two additional individuals from nationally known faculty or scientists in relevant disciplines who are knowledgeable about your capabilities and research

-Please note that your application will be considered incomplete if submitted without the required information, and will not be reviewed.
+Applications will be considered incomplete and will not be reviewed if submitted without the required information.